 7. Miiko | Asakusa

-The good news is that Miiko’s rental plans are valid for the entire day and the better news is it only costs 3,000 yen!
+The good news is that Miiko’s rental plans are valid for the entire day, and the better news is that it costs ¥3,000.
 A kimono rental plan gets you a free cup of matcha at their cafe, and in summer, you get a free fan when you rent a yukata.
 Miiko also has add-ons such as a photo shoot and a rickshaw ride.
 Reservations are strictly required, and you have to return to the shop by 6pm for most plans.
-On weekends returns can be extended until 10pm and from June to August you can return it the next day free of charge so you can enjoy fireworks shows or special events.
+On weekends, returns can be extended until 10pm, and from June to August you can return it the next day free of charge—so you can enjoy summer fireworks shows and other special seasonal events.

 Access: Asakusa Station